seb-jones/lua-browser-repl/README.md

 npm start
 ```

-This uses the [http-server](https://github.com/http-party/http-server) package to launch a HTTP server at `http://127.0.0.1:8080` with `./build` as the web root.
+This uses the [http-server](https://github.com/http-party/http-server) package to launch an HTTP server at `http://127.0.0.1:8080` with `./build` as the web root.

 ## Tests